← Back to Guides

 GDPR for Craft Businesses and Event Hosts

 GDPR sounds intimidating, but for a small craft business or event host, compliance is more straightforward than you might think.
-If you collect email addresses, take card payments, photograph customers at events, or store vendor application details, you are processing personal data — and the UK GDPR and Data Protection Act 2018 apply.
+If you collect email addresses on a sign-up sheet at a craft fair, take card payments on your stall, photograph customers at events, or store stallholder application details as an organiser, you are processing personal data, and the UK GDPR and Data Protection Act 2018 apply.
+The rules are the same whether you sell at fairs and markets or online.
 This guide explains what that means in practice and what you actually need to do, without the jargon.

 Key Point

-GDPR applies to almost every craft business and event host, but compliance for small businesses is not as complex as it sounds.
-A short privacy notice, proper consent for marketing emails, and sensible data handling covers most situations.
+GDPR applies to almost every craft business and event host, including data collected face to face at a craft fair.
+But compliance for small businesses is not as complex as it sounds: a short privacy notice, proper consent for marketing emails, and sensible data handling covers most situations.

 Does GDPR apply to me?